Scthe/scthe.github.io/_posts/2018-06-17-image-based-lighting.md

 ## Using images to store light conditions

 Storing image that describes lighting is not a new idea.
 Cubemaps were in OpenGL core since version 1.3.
 It was one of the techniques that Crytek used in Crysis 2 for global illumination and real-time reflection[5].
-With the advent of PBR we yearn for more realism, to make rendering system as close as possible to physically-based.
+With the advent of PBR we yearn for more realism, to make rendering system as close as possible to what can be observed everyday.
 No wonder that once again we use same technique.
 It's based on a 4 key ideas:

 > TODO mention google maps

 1. An image can be wrapped completely (as a sphere) **around** the scene.
 Similar effect can be seen on following videos: [Fort Minor - Welcome](https://www.youtube.com/watch?v=REAwGmv0Fuk) (if You stop the video, You will have total control over the camera), [360° Video, Manhattan, New York, USA, 4K aerial video](https://www.youtube.com/watch?v=YM6GTu_RcWM).
 If you are unfamiliar with videos like this, just use Your mouse to look around the scene.
 2. Every pixel of a image is a light source (or, in other words, every pixel of an image is a measurement of light incoming from that position).
 3. The image which provides light is in HDR, since the nature does not have strict limit on number of bytes
 4. We can have multiple such images for every virtual room and blend between results.
-Usually it is done by inserting X virtual probes for every $$m^2$$.
+Usually it is done by inserting many virtual probes for every $$m^2$$.

 {::comment} TODO add sample cubemap {:/comment}

 > We actually do not have to use cubemap to store light information about environment about us.
 There are many different formats, with different perspective projections.
-The assumption is, that most people know what cubemap is.

 After providing physically based BRDF from last article into previous equation, we receive: